-- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, trustees and other stakeholders on their perceptions and experiences The data will be analysed termly by the Headteacher and they will report to the Board of Governors.
+- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, trustees and other stakeholders on their perceptions and experiences

+The data will be analysed every term by the SEND team and headteacher who will report to the governors.

 The data will be analysed from a variety of perspectives including:

 - At school level

 - By age group

 - By time of day/week/term

 - By protected characteristic

 The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any patterns or disparities between groups of pupils are identified by this analysis, the school will review its policies in order to tackle it.

-10. Links with other policies

-This exclusions policy is linked to our: